Table of Contents

 Dehumidification

 A sealed crawl space needs a way to manage residual humidity.
 In the Piedmont climate, where summer relative humidity runs 70–90%, a crawl space dehumidifier is usually part of the project.
-A commercial-grade unit like a Santa Fe Classic costs $1,100–$1,800 for the equipment, plus $500–$1,200 for installation.
+A commercial-grade unit like an AprilAire or Santa Fe Classic averages $3,000–$5,000 installed, depending on unit capacity and drainage complexity.
 This is included in most full encapsulation quotes but worth asking about.

 Drainage and Water Management